-Many of these projects have shorter wait lists than other housing programs.
-(See links below for where to apply).
+If you live in a rural area (or want to) you may be able to find affordable housing through the USDA’s Rural Development program.
+Many of these programs have shorter wait lists than other housing programs.
+See links below for where to apply.

 I got into my current apartment in 3 months.